 Human Cyber Consideration

 Securing remote workers and especially those who work at home requires different approaches- both technical in terms of their access and information work, but also in terms of security.
-Our security postures change based on the environment and emotional state- if your organisation will be one of the many maintaining remote work as modus operandi for the future- that new context should be reflected in your learning paths and content.
+Our security postures change based on the environment and emotional state- if your organization will be one of the many maintaining remote work as a modus operandi for the future- that new context should be reflected in your learning paths and content.

 Tap Into The Gig Economy

 More companies will tap into the Gig Economy.
-In the past 10 years the growth of the gig economy and contract work has grown, offering freedom and flexibility for many untapped sources and allowing specialists to create highly tuned niches of talent.
-Forward looking small and midsize companies will harness this talent to accelerate their recovery and stability, with more virtual C levels, partial roles, service stacks and freelancers helping out as needed.
+In the past 10 years, the growth of the gig economy and contract work has grown, offering freedom and flexibility for many untapped sources and allowing specialists to create highly tuned niches of talent.
+Forward-looking small and midsize companies will harness this talent to accelerate their recovery and stability, with more virtual C levels, partial roles, service stacks, and freelancers helping out as needed.

 Securing this wide range of people, skills, information access, and supporting technology is a real challenge.
 Last stats from 2018 show that only a quarter of small and midsize businesses do any training on security awareness.
 Thinking that your contractors, partials, freelancers, and other gig workers aren’t ‘in’ your business if you give them ‘access’?
 Don’t be ridiculous.